Hugh Laurie

 Band From TV – Will It Go Round in Circles (2008)

-Several of their compositions were included in the "House M.D." soundtrack, and after filming ended, Laurie decided to form his own band, the Copper Bottom Band.
-Before this, he had already released his debut solo album "Let Them Talk," which was well received in Europe.
-In support of it, the musician gave a concert in the birthplace of blues, New Orleans.
+Several of their compositions were included in the "House M.D." soundtrack, and after filming wrapped, Laurie decided to form his own band, the Copper Bottom Band.
+Before this, he'd already released his debut solo album "Let Them Talk," which was well received in Europe.
+In support of it, the musician performed in the birthplace of blues, New Orleans.

 Hugh Laurie and The Copper Bottom Band – Mystery Train (2013)